Ficool

 A faint ripple traveled through his arm.

-Then down into his core.
+Then downward into his core.

 Lin Sheng's eyes narrowed slightly.